 Dr. Hall married Meta Evelyn Wilson on the 17th of April, 1912, in Kent County.
 She was born on the 10th of October, 1883, the daughter of Matthew Wilson and the former Annie Marsden Atkinson.
 She had a younger sister named Jessie and a younger brother named Matthew.
 According to the 1911 census, the Wilson family lived at 325 Wellington Street in Chatham and her father was a lawyer.
 Mrs. Hall trained to be a nurse.

-After leaving Cleveland, Dr. Hall returned to Chatham and went in to practice with his father.
+After leaving Cleveland, Dr. Hall returned to Chatham and practiced medicine with his father.
 He obtained practicing privileges at the Public General Hospital and St. Joseph’s Hospital.
-Dr. Hall was the President and Secretary/Treasurer of the Kent County Medical Society.
+Dr. Hall was the Secretary/Treasurer of the Kent County Medical Society and he served as President in 1946.
 His father died in 1915 and Dr. Hall took over his position as the Medical Officer of Health for the City of Chatham.
 He was appointed as the Medical Officer of Health for Dover Township in August of 1915.
 Dr. Hall devoted time to the military effort during World War I and World War II, but he did not serve abroad.
 Dr. Hall was appointed as a Kent County coroner on May 4, 1932; a position he held until 1959.

 Dr. Hall was installed as the President of the Chatham Rotary Club in July of 1927 and served until 1928.
 His medical office was located at 39 Sixth Street in Chatham.